rutu14/freshersbatch-oct16/README.txt

-This is a readme file for assignments folder.in css branch This is the change to be commited to master branch.
+This is a readme file for assignments folder.in css branch some master changes.
+This is the change to be commited to master branch.
 This is an line changed in master branch.